-Q: Is there an Interim Board member on every committee?
+Q: Is there a board member on every committee?

 A: There might be, but it doesn't have to be that way.
-Every member is empowered to do the work that interests them the most, whether they're on the interim board or not.
-When a committee comes up with something that needs to be voted on/decided, the membership votes on it, not the interim board.
+Every member is empowered to do the work that interests them the most, whether they're on the board or not.
+According to our bylaws, board members should not be leading any committee.
+When a committee comes up with something that needs to be voted on/decided, the membership votes on it, not the board.

 Q: My committee has come up with a plan or idea that we'd like to propose.
 How do we do that?